newsproutsmedia/gatsby-remark-images-insert-wrapper-attributes/README.md

 ## Options

 ### `setCssInWrapper` (default: true)
-You can disable the setting of CSS styles in the wrapper by setting setCSSInWrapper to false:
+You can disable the setting of CSS styles in the wrapper by setting setCSSInWrapper to false.
+Data attributes will still be set:

 ```
 // gatsby-config.js